aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-manipulation/_index.md

 ---
-title: "Master Chart Manipulation in Presentations Using Aspose.Slides for Java"
+title: "How to Create Chart in Java with Aspose.Slides for Java"
-description: "Learn how to create and customize charts in presentations with Aspose.Slides for Java.
-This tutorial covers everything from setting up your environment to saving presentations."
+description: "Learn how to create chart in java using Aspose.Slides, add clustered column chart, and save presentation as pptx.
+Step‑by‑step guide for Java developers."
-date: "2025-04-17"
+date: "2026-01-17"
 weight: 1
 url: "/java/charts-graphs/aspose-slides-java-chart-manipulation/"
 keywords:
 - Aspose.Slides for Java
 - chart manipulation in presentations
 - Java presentation library
 ---

 {{< blocks/products/pf/main-wrap-class >}}